| |

 But how does that perspective shift as someone from the American Pacific?

-You might see how indigenous culture comes secondary to colonial and empirical culture.
+You might see how Indigenous culture comes secondary to colonial and empirical culture.
 Native languages and history are taught, but most classes are taught in English and follow a Western (American or European) curriculum.

 You learn about the specific struggles of indigenous culture integrating with colonial culture.

 Life in the Pacific is unique.
 It’s special because you see firsthand the ocean-centered yet trade-dependent culture.
-You see how the ecosystems, and thus the economy, are vulnerable to the impacts of climate change (Source: Fletcher 2013).
+You know how the ecosystems, and thus the economy, are vulnerable to the impacts of climate change (Source: Fletcher 2013).

 You experience how culture is inherently local, whereas the sustainability of your community is global.